 9. Butterfly Valley, Ölüdeniz

 Accessible by boat from Ölüdeniz, or a very steep hike best left to veteran climbers, Butterfly Valley is located a bit off the beaten track.
-It is a picture postcard cove of turquoise water, white and white sand backed by the Babadag Mountains.
-There are plenty of great hiking trails around, some of which lead to hidden waterfalls in the hills.
+It is a picture-postcard cove of turquoise water, white and white sand backed by the Babadag Mountains.
+There are plenty of great hiking trails around to enjoy during your villa holiday in Turkey, some of which lead to hidden waterfalls in the hills.
 The valley was named after its native 100-some species of butterflies, but the little critters are shy of noise and not so easily spotted these days.

 10. İztuzu Beach, Dalyan